Optimization of the L1 norm of the solution of a Fisher-KPP equations in the small diffusivity regime: The equality case

 It follows from the elliptic maximum principle that $y\equiv 0$ and thus $z\equiv 0$ and $p\equiv q$ in $(0,\ell)$.
 This identity extends to $(0,a_{1})$ by the Cauchy-Lipschitz theorem, and in particular, $p'(a_{1})=0$.
 It follows from Lemma \ref{lem:ksym} that $m$ is K-symmetric for some $K$.

 It follows from Lemma \ref{lem:ksymm} that:

 Hence, if $G$ admits a unique maximizer $\overline{\mu}$, then $\mu K^{2}=\overline{\mu}=\mu k^{2}$ by hypothesis, and thus $k=K$. $\Box$

-\begin{rmq} If $G$ admits several maximizers, it follows from the above arguments that $\mu K^{2}$ and $\mu k^{2}$ are both maximizers of $G$, with $k\neq K$ two positive integers.
-This seems very unlikely and we believe that $G$ admits a unique maximizer. \end{rmq}
+\begin{remark} If $G$ admits several maximizers, it follows from the above arguments that $\mu K^{2}$ and $\mu k^{2}$ are both maximizers of $G$, possibly with $k\neq K$ two positive integers.
+This seems very unlikely and we believe that $G$ admits a unique maximizer. \end{remark}